digi-Borg/M18-Blockchain_Ledger/README.md

 ## Background

 A fintech engineer working at one of the five largest banks in the world is recently promoted to act as the lead developer on the decentralized finance team.
 The task is to build a blockchain-based ledger system, complete with a user-friendly web interface.
 The ledger should allow partner banks to conduct financial transactions and to verify the integrity of the data in the ledger.

-The FinTech technology in this program utilizes ScikitLearn ML algorithm software tools.
-The tools are used to build algorithmic models by adjusting inputs for buy, sell or hold signals; these signals are derived from a technical indicator called simple moving average(SMA).
-SMA's calculate the average stock prices over a rolling time period designating a number of days in time windows.

-Adjusting the ML algorithm inputs one can put together models, tune them, visualize performance on charts, and backtest them for evaluation on a Classification Report.
-Additionaly, other classes of ML models are available for backtesting and predicting outcomes before applying them to your strategies.

 ---

 ## Evaluation Results

-The following illustrations describes the utilizing the streamlit app to tests the blockchain ledgers storage of records.
+The following illustrations describes utilization of the streamlit app to tests the blockchain ledgers storage of records and verification.

-* The user interface of the steamlit app for 'Sender', 'Receiver' and 'Amount' inputs with 'Add Block and "Validation' buttons to activate the blockchain ledger process:
+* The web based GUI of the steamlit app for 'Sender', 'Receiver' and 'Amount' inputs with 'Add Block and "Validation' buttons to activate the blockchain ledger process:
 ![StlitUI](Images/M18p1_2022-07-20213046.png)
 --